Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 The city is also notorious for rain during this time of the year, with an average of 8 days of rain at two inches per month.

-And if you want to catch a Paris sunrise, in the autumn, the sun rises between 07:25 am – 08:09 am (depending on the exact fall month) which is doable for most people unlike in the summer when you’ll need to wake up at around 5 am to catch it.
+And if you want to catch a Paris sunrise, in the autumn, the sun rises between 07:25 am – 08:09 am (depending on the exact fall month), which is doable for most people, unlike in the summer when you’ll need to wake up at around 5 am to catch it.

-But if sunsets are your gem, they’re between 05:12 pm and 08:05 pm (November – September respectively)!
+But if sunsets are your gem, they’re between 05:12 pm and 08:05 pm (November – September, respectively)!
 Say hello to shorter days!

-Temperatures in Paris in Fall
+Temperatures in Paris in the Fall

 To get an idea of the weather and how to best prepare for it, let’s get into specifics about the temperature in each fall month.